SAP-samples/cxii-commerce-extn/README.md

 -->

 ## Description
-CXII Commerce extension which is required to configure the tenant credentials in Commerce Backoffice.
+SAP CX Intelligene & Incubation (CXII) Commerce extension is required to configure the tenant credentials in Commerce Backoffice.
+This is required for enabling configurations for CXII UI components like SAP-samples/cxii-visual-search-ui-component

 ## Requirements
 SAP Commerce Environment